siberianfox/g2wiki/TinyG-v9-Hardware.md

 * Coolant On/Off

 ### SPI Connector
 SPI signals are available on a 2x5 dual inline 0.100" header.
-These are at 3.3v.
+The header footprint accommodates box and latching headers.
+All signals are 3.3v.
 * MOSI
 * MISO
 * CLK